charrington24/obsidian_cs/applied cryptography/cryptographic hashes.md

 	- can make it harder by making the required hash smaller
 	- we want a new block every 10 minutes- there's an algorithm that adjusts the # of leading zeroes required to make this happen
 - Bit commitment
+- Hash Trees (Merkle Tree)
+	- way to hash together large amounts of data such that the hash value can be confirmed without reading entire file